Scott Morrison : Radmor Co-Founder & Denim Pioneer

 Most important thing you hope to pass on to your children about the game of golf?

-Golf is exactly like life; it's a perfect metaphor (or is it a simile?) ... either way my advice: Take it one shot at time, remember there's no shortcuts, and no 'easy way' to get thru 18, so enjoy the ride.
+Golf is exactly like life; So take it one shot at time, remember there's rarely a shortcut, and no skipping to 18 (eg. the finish line), so learn to enjoy the ride.
 Life and golf both reward smart decision making, so minimize dumb mistakes whenever you can, and know that it's not always going to go your way.
-In fact, you might string a few bad shots (or holes) or years together - but eventually, you'll get your chance and an opportunity.
-When you do, fire at the pin, leave nothing in the bag, and take advantage of every par 5 that comes your way.
-Play the course, not your opponent, and have a little faith.
-Last but not least, always try to finish strong and never, ever pack it in or quit.
-(Except that one time at Bandon Trails on holes No. 12-14 ... where I literally almost gave my clubs to my caddy - let's just say it wasn't my finest hour.
-If you know, then you know.)
+In fact, you might string a few bad shots (or holes) or years together - but eventually, you'll get your chance and an opportunity for redemption.
+When you do, fire at pins, leave nothing in the bag, and take advantage of every easy par 5 that comes your way.

 Someone once asked me if I liked to catch or if I liked to fish.
 I think a similar metaphor can be used for golf.
 Which do you prefer these days?